Ekkehard-Schulze/indoor-climate-logger/README.md

 - _boot.py_
 - if you want to activate WiFi, edit settings.template.toml with your credentials and rename it to settings.toml
-- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in _user_settings.template.py_, which then must be saved as user_settings.py.
+- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script _user_settings.template.py_, which then must be saved as user_settings.py.
 If _user_settings.py_ is present, it will override the settings in the head of _indoor-climate-logger.py_.